Classical Guitar Around the World

 Classical Guitar Around the World is an unabashedly enthusiastic and fast-paced romp through the classical repertoire of the world's most popular instrument, ranging from Medieval through present day, as well as exploring guitar-related music of other cultures.

 Join Kevin Collins and friends on their travels around the world of the classical guitar, sharing adventures and sounds of the guitar.
-Tune in every Tuesday at 2 PM Pacific Time on the VoiceAmerica Variety Channel.

 Known as “The American Segovia,” Classical Guitarist Kevin Collins has traveled the world with his guitar, and shares his love of the guitar and its music.
 Called “warm and entertaining” by New York Times critic John Canaday, Kevin plays music from many countries and traditions.
 In Classical Guitar Around the World, you will meet Kevin’s friends and hear tales of their travels with the guitar.